 “We consider online review sites like Yelp and Google to be customer service portals,” Thomas says.
 “You can’t ignore them.
 Womply helps us streamline what would be an overwhelming but necessary job so we can stay on top of what our customers are saying and have a voice in those conversations.”

 In the last few years, online review sites have become the best source of attracting new customers for small businesses.
 Consumers who might never have heard about a business like Winchester Harley in the past can now find it on their computer or mobile device when they’re looking to make a purchase.
 For small business operators like Thomas, that’s a big opportunity.
-They key is to make sure your online reputation is good so people want to spend money with you when they find your business online.
+They key is to make sure your online business reputation is good so people want to spend money with you when they find your business online.

 Beyond online reviews, Thomas is using Womply to figure out the best way to spend his limited marketing dollars to attract and retain customers and encourage them to buy from Winchester Harley.
 The average small business spends $400 per month on marketing, so it’s critical to use those precious funds wisely.